-A: In our region of central Portugal the best location to live is near to the huge 40-mile long lake of Castelo do Bode.
+A: In our region of central Portugal, the best location to live is near the huge 40-mile-long lake of Castelo do Bode.
 This location is great; it has stunning scenery and offers a wealth of things to do, from water sports to eating out in the many shore-lining restaurants.

 Q: How do you rate the standard of accommodation in Portugal?

 A: There is a huge range of accommodation available here in Central Portugal, from simple B&Bs to lovely restored Pousadas, manor houses, castles and palaces, offering upmarket accommodation at very reasonable prices.
 Not to mention the many hotels in the historic towns and villages.

 Q: What’s the cost of living in Portugal compared to the UK?
 What is cheap or expensive in particular?

 A: Overall, it's cheaper to live here than in the UK; although, recently, we have seen an increased cost in things like supermarket food and fuel.
 That said, it's very inexpensive to eat out, with a typical two-course meal costing only 5 Euro and upwards.